dapr/docs/daprdocs/content/en/operations/configuration/use-custom-certificates.md

 ...
 ```

-**Note for Windows containers:** When using Windows containers, the sidecar container is started with admin privileges, which is required to install the certificates.
+> ℹ️ **Note for Windows containers:** When using Windows containers, the sidecar container is started with admin privileges, which is required to install the certificates.
 This does not apply to Linux containers.

 {{% /codetab %}}